One Bitcoin in a hot air balloon

 Airdrops do not cost money.
 They are designed to allow potential coin and token holders to circumvent financial obstacles, such as the cost of mining hardware and the price of investing.

-But there is no such thing as a free lunch, an airdropped token platform will likely collect your personal information, and will almost certainly cost you some privacy.
+But there is no such thing as a free lunch, an airdropped token platform will likely collect your personal information and will almost certainly cost you some privacy.
 Even legitimate airdrops, such as the one during the MoneroV hard fork, have been condemned for poor privacy practices.
 Customers should be wary of airdrops which require extensive identifying information.
 There is considerable risk that the airdrop platform will misuse your information, sell it, or leave it insecure.
 Furthermore, a significant number of airdrop platforms are complete scams.
 Their objective is to collect banking information from unsuspecting users.
 Generally, if an airdrop platform asks for your financial information or private wallet keys, you should consider it a scam.

 On the other hand, you cannot participate in an airdrop without providing at least some identifying information.
 You will normally need to verify your email or mobile phone number with the airdrop platform.
 This helps the developers to comply with anti-money laundering (AML) regulations and ensures that people are not taking advantage of the airdrop more than once.
 Of course, your contact information also allows them to continue promoting the project to you.

-In most cases, a legitimate airdrops project will require you to spend time and effort.
+In most cases, a legitimate airdrop project will require you to spend time and effort.
 For example, they will pay you a few tokens if you promote their token on social media.
 Sometimes, they will offer a larger number of tokens if you review the project on a private site.
 This may in some cases, be in combination with a referral system, in which you receive more tokens the more friends you convince to sign up.
 Users should be wary of an airdrop that depends solely on referrals.
 This could be a sign of a pyramid scheme

 Ethereum and ERC-20 Tokens -- A Truly Free Airdrop?